Salary sacrifice is an arrangement with your employer to swap part of your salary for benefits which are paid for or provided by the employer.

 Salary packaging super – preventing exploitation of the “super gap”

-When a nominal salary is divided into salary plus voluntary super contributions, the current law previously allowed employers to count the salary sacrificed super towards its super guarantee obligation calculated on the (reduced) salary component of the package.
+When a nominal salary is divided into salary plus voluntary super contributions, the law previously allowed employers to count the salary sacrificed super towards its super guarantee obligation calculated on the (reduced) salary component of the package.

 FBT – the tax system’s antidote to salary packaging